 - A treatment called granulocyte colony-stimulating factor (G-CSF).
 This stimulates the bone marrow to produce more white blood cells.
-It is used for several types of neutropenia, including congenital types.
+It is used for several types of neutropenia, including low white cell count from chemotherapy.
 This treatment can be lifesaving in these cases.

 - Changing medications, if possible, in cases of drug-induced neutropenia

 - Granulocyte (white blood cell) transfusion (very uncommon)